RaumfahrerSpiffy/Speedify.io/README.md

 ## Explanation

-This script will output a configuration file for Unix-like systems (sysctl.conf) with modified kernal and TCP stack settings designed to optimise network throughput and minimise latency.
+This script will output a configuration file for macOS and other Unix-like systems (sysctl.conf) with modified kernal and TCP stack settings designed to optimise network throughput and minimise latency.
 It is intended for a client device on a home network over either ethernet or WiFi 802.11n/ac with an expected download speed of 50mbps-100mbps.

 ## Usage